 Direct payments are made by us to people receiving social care services, instead of the council providing the service directly.
 Direct payments are payments for people who have been assessed as needing help from social care but they have decided they would like to arrange and pay for their own care and support instead of receiving them directly from Brent Council.

 Direct payments do not replace your current income and therefore do not affect any other benefits you may be receiving.
-For further information, please click here.
+Find out more about direct payments

 This is a tax-free benefit for children who require additional help with personal care, or have walking difficulties caused by a long-term health problem.
 You should consider applying if your child has a long-term illness, which affects their everyday activities, even if you do not consider your child to be disabled.